telepresenceio/telepresence/faqs.md

 For the moment you can `kubectl exec` into a container running on the pod in order to explore the volumes.

-If you are using Kubernetes 1.16+, you can also create an ephemeral container (an alpha feature) within a pod, and explore the volumes using this approach.

 ** When connected to a Kubernetes cluster via Telepresence, can I access cluster-based services via their DNS name?**

  Yes.
 After you have successfully connected to your cluster via `telepresence connect` you have full access to the cluster namespace.